-Distribution: East of the Cascades in Washington; British Columbia south to California, east to the Mississippi River.
+Distribution: Occurring chiefly east of the Cascades crest and in the Columbia River Gorge in Washington; British Columbia to California, east to central North America.

 Conservation Status: Not of concern

 Generally freely-branched, soft, fibrous-rooted perennial, 2-8 dm. tall, often stoloniferous from the base.